The Best Type of Car Insurance for Drivers with Disabilities

 - Type of disability.
-A driver’s disabilities may come in different levels, from physical to mental.
-The type, along with the severity of the disability, such as loss of hearing or requiring the use of a wheel chair, will impact coverage needs, which will impact the final rate.
+A driver’s disability can range from physical to mental.
+The type, along with the severity of the disability — such as loss of hearing or reduced mobility that requires the use of a wheelchair — will impact coverage needs, which will impact the final rate.
 In addition, some disabilities such as those that cause seizures may require doctor approval before an insurance provider will carry someone.

 - Add-on and speciality equipment.
 Some disabled drivers require the use of speciality equipment to safely operate a vehicle.
 Car insurance must cover added equipment such as ramps, hoists, vehicle control devices, or pedal extenders.
 Be sure to inform your insurance provider about all added equipment on your vehicle and ensure it is covered by your policy.
-In addition, make sure all equipment has been installed by a qualified vehicle modifier to reduce the risk of an accident related to equipment failure or poor installation.
+In addition, make sure all the equipment has been installed by a qualified vehicle modifier to reduce the risk of an accident related to equipment failure or poor installation.

 Because of these additional factors, further insurance needs that may apply to disabled drivers include:

-Disabled persons deserve to get the most out of their car insurance.
+Disabled drivers deserve to get the most out of their car insurance.
 Insurance is essential for vehicle owners, but situations do change and some accommodations may be required, which can result in overpayment.
 If you are a driver who is differently abled and want to ensure you get the best car insurance, a few insurance companies specialize in working with disabled persons or have plans and policies in place that can help.